-This Easy Salisbury Steak Recipe is smothered in sauteed onions & mushrooms with brown gravy and ready in about 30 minutes!
+This Easy Salisbury Steak Recipe is smothered in sautéed onions & mushrooms with a brown gravy and can be cooked and ready to enjoy in about 30 minutes!

 Easy Salisbury Steak

-When you are looking for fast, easy, budget friendly meals for your family, a Salisbury Steak Recipe is one you definitely want in your recipe book!
+When you are looking for fast, easy, budget friendly meals for your family, my Easy Salisbury Steak Recipe is one you definitely want in your recipe book!

 What is Salisbury Steak?

-Salisbury Steak is basically a homemade hamburger patty, mixed with some bread crumbs, egg, and worcestershire sauce that is browned, then smothered onions, mushrooms, and brown gravy!
-It’s a family favorite in our house, and I love that not only is it simple & easy to make – it’s also budget friendly!
+Salisbury Steak is basically a homemade hamburger patty, mixed with some bread crumbs, egg, and Worcestershire sauce that is browned, then smothered with onions, mushrooms and brown gravy!

 Is there a difference between Salisbury Steak and Hamburger Steak?